reddit/devvit/devvit-docs/docs/devvit_rules.md

 You must comply with: these Devvit Rules and Reddit’s [Developer Terms](https://www.redditinc.com/policies/developer-terms), [Developer Data Protection Addendum](https://www.redditinc.com/policies/developer-dpa), and [Data API Terms](https://www.redditinc.com/policies/data-api-terms); our [User Agreement](https://www.redditinc.com/policies/), [Econ Terms](https://www.redditinc.com/policies/econ-terms), [Previews Terms](https://www.redditinc.com/policies/previews-terms), [Privacy Policy](https://www.reddit.com/policies/privacy-policy), [Public Content Policy](https://support.reddithelp.com/hc/en-us/articles/26410290525844-Public-Content-Policy), [Reddit Rules](https://www.redditinc.com/policies/reddit-rules) and [Advertising Policy](https://redditinc.force.com/helpcenter/s/article/Reddit-Advertising-Policy-Restricted-Advertisements); and all other policies and developer documentation governing the use of our developer services (collectively, “**Reddit Terms & Policies**”).
 We may update Reddit Terms & Policies from time to time, so please check in and review them regularly.

-## Reddit App Review
+## Reddit app review

-Your app is subject to our App Review and approval.
+Your app is subject to our app review and approval.
 Reddit may reject or remove any app that violates these Devvit Rules or any other Reddit Terms & Policies at our discretion.
 We may also suspend or ban accounts tied to developers who violate these Devvit Rules or any other Reddit Terms & Policies.

 These Devvit Rules are intended to clarify how we review Devvit apps and streamline the process for you and Reddit.
 Our goal is to keep redditors safe and enable developers to build fun and useful apps for redditors.
 This means our Devvit Rules may evolve over time, which you should keep in mind when building or updating your app.
 Please [reach out](https://developers.reddit.com/docs/help) if you have any questions on these Devvit Rules.
 Any exceptions to these Devvit Rules or any other Reddit Terms & Policies must be approved in writing by Reddit.

 You can use Devvit and test your app without needing to submit it to Reddit’s App Review.
 However, to make your app visible in the [Reddit App Directory](https://developers.reddit.com/apps) and publicly available for other mods and admins to install, you’ll need prior app approval.
 Additionally, if you want to unlock premium features for your app (for example, [payments](./earn-money/payments/payments_overview), [fetching](./capabilities/server/http-fetch), or [using LLMs](#generative-aillm-rules)), you’ll also need prior app approval.

-You can start the Reddit App Review process by [publishing your app](./guides/launch/launch-guide).
-Before starting Reddit App Review, we recommend:
+You can start the Reddit app review process by [publishing your app](./guides/launch/launch-guide).
+Before starting a Reddit app review, we recommend:

 - Thoroughly playtesting your app,
 - Carefully reviewing these Devvit Rules and other Reddit Terms & Policies, and
 - Providing a detailed app description.

-As part of Reddit App Review, we may review your code, read through your app’s description, test your app, and provide feedback.
+As part of Reddit app review, we may review your code, read through your app’s description, test your app, and provide feedback.
 When your app review is complete, we’ll notify you about your app’s status, which could be:

 - Approved
 - Approved with non-blocking feedback